-Selected participants will register with the city’s temporary employment agency, Winston Personnel Group, and will be classified as temporary employees for the duration of their employment.
+Selected participants will be classified as temporary employees for the duration of their employment.
 Once participants are selected and have met all the necessary requirements, they will be scheduled to attend the city’s new employee orientation classes.

-Participants will work a 32-hour week, reporting to work on the schedule of the participating department.
-In the event participants are called upon to work outside of normal hours, adjustments will be made to participant work schedules so that hours worked in a given week will not exceed 32 hours.\ As temporary employees, participants will be paid weekly at a rate of $10.25 per hour.
+Participants will work a 25-hour week, reporting to work on the schedule of the participating department.
+In the event participants are called upon to work outside of normal hours, adjustments will be made to participant work schedules so that hours worked in a given week will not exceed 25 hours.
+As temporary employees, participants will be paid at the City’s minimum wage.

 Inclement Weather/Emergency Closings

-As a program of the City of Winston-Salem’s C&BD, SOAR participants will follow the city’s guidelines as it pertains to program closure due to inclement weather.
+As a program of the City of Winston-Salem’s CD, SOAR participants will follow the city’s guidelines as it pertains to program closure due to inclement weather.